God’s Vision for Celebrate Recovery® at Englewood United Methodist Church

 Large Group Celebration: 6:30-7:30pm, Sanctuary

 Children’s Programming will be provided every Thursday night from 6:15-8:45 pm, Infant – Elementary.
-Check in and registration is just outside the Sanctuary, adjacent to the education wing.
+Check in and registration is just outside the back of the Sanctuary, adjacent to the education wing.

 What is Celebrate Recovery?